 Nissan plans to display additional vehicles, including the MOTUL AUTECH GT-R racing car (above), Serena e-Power AUTECH Multi-bed concept, and NV350 Caravan GX Urban Chrome.

 Display vehicles are subject to change without notice.
 Some of the production vehicles mentioned in this story are available only in Japan

-News source, photos and video courtesy Nissan Motor Co., Ltd. Additional photo courtesy Tokyo Auto Salon Association (TASA)
+News source and photos courtesy of Nissan Motor Co., Ltd. Additional photo courtesy Tokyo Auto Salon Association (TASA)